187,839

 We have expanded into nurse-aide training to empower young women and into palliative care to help communities manage life limiting illnesses better; supported by expertise and compassion.

-Romila Palliative Care Nurse-Aide programmeHigh-risk pregnant women
+Romila Palliative Care Nurse-Aide programmePregnant women

-assisted through referral networks
+assisted through various programs

 Children screened